Eudryas brevipennis

 Eudryas brevipennis is a moth in the family Noctuidae.
-It is found in Idaho, Utah and California.
-The habitat consists of wetlands.
+It is found in Idaho, Utah and California, generally near wetland habitats.

-The length of the forewings is 14–16 mm.
-The forewings are white and the hindwings are bright yellow.
-Both are edged in red-brown.
-Adults are on wing in summer.
+Adults are on wing in spring and summer.
+Forewings are white with dark brown markings and reddish brown margins, and hindwings are yellow with brown margins.
+Females' forewings reach 16-17 mm, and males' forewings reach 15-16 mm.

 The larvae feed on Oenothera and Epilobium species.